DavidFantin/DockerProject/OpenVAS-Install.md

 ## Creating the docker-compose.yml file from thr docker run command

 1. Goto https://www.composerize.com/ (courtesy of Codi)
-2. Copy and paste your Docker run command for setting up OpenVAS (mine was: -d -p 443:443 -v $(pwd)/data:/var/lib/openvas/mgr/ --name openvas mikesplain/openvas)
+2. Copy and paste your Docker run command for setting up OpenVAS (mine was: -d -p 443:443 --name openvas mikesplain/openvas)
 3. Create a new file called docker-compose.yml and copy the results from the website into it
-4. To test it works:
+4. To use it to create a new container:
     - Delete your current container
     - Run the command: sudo docker-compose up

 ## Run a vulnerability scan using OpenVAS
 ### Create and configure a target:
 1. Under the "Configuration" tab in the top menu select "Targets"
 2. Click the blue star icon at the top left of the screen (to create an new target)